Final rule and notice of availability of a final environmental assessment.

 Paperwork Reduction Act of 1995 (44 U.S.C.
 3501 et seq.)

-OMB regulations at 5 CFR 1320, which implement provisions of the Paperwork Reduction Act (44 U.S.C.
+The Office of Management and Budget (OMB) regulations at 5 CFR part 1320, which implement provisions of the Paperwork Reduction Act (44 U.S.C.
 3501 et seq.), require that Federal agencies obtain approval from OMB before collecting information from the public.
 A Federal agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
-This proposed rule does not include any new collections of information that require approval by OMB under the Paperwork Reduction Act.
+This rule does not include any new collections of information that require approval by OMB under the Paperwork Reduction Act.

 National Environmental Policy Act

-In compliance with all provisions of the National Environmental Policy Act of 1969 (NEPA), we have analyzed the impact on the human environment and considered a reasonable range of alternatives for this proposed rule.
-We have prepared a draft EA on this proposed action and have made it available for public inspection (see ADDRESSES section).
-All appropriate NEPA documents will be finalized before this rule is finalized.
+In compliance with all provisions of the National Environmental Policy Act of 1969, we have analyzed the impact on the human environment and considered a reasonable range of alternatives for this rule.
+We made the draft EA available for public comment along with the proposed rule, received 36 written comment documents, and responded to those comments in an Appendix to the EA.
+We have prepared a final EA on this action and have made it available for public inspection (see ADDRESSES section).

 Government-to-Government Relationship With Tribes (E.O.
 13175)

 E.O.
 13175, Consultation and Coordination with Indian Tribal Governments, outlines the responsibilities of the Federal Government in matters affecting tribal interests.
 If we issue a regulation with tribal implications (defined as having a substantial direct effect on one or more Indian tribes, on the relationship between the Federal Government and Indian tribes, or on the distribution of power and responsibilities between the Federal Government and Indian tribes), we must consult with those governments or the Federal Government must provide funds necessary to pay direct compliance costs incurred by tribal governments.